Bradford Ripley Alden

 Bradford Ripley Alden was born on in Meadville, Pennsylvania, the son of Roger Alden and the great-great-grandson of John Alden.

 After graduation at West Point in 1831, he passed through the usual experiences of young officers in camp and garrison life with the 4th Infantry.
 He was an instructor at West Point in 1833-'40, and then served for nearly two years as aide to Gen. Scott.
 After three years of garrison duty he was appointed commandant at West Point, 14 Dec, 1845, and remained there until 1 Nov., 1852.
-In the frontier service that followed, he led an important expedition against the Rouge river Indians, was severely wounded in action, 24 August 1853, at the Battle of Evans Creek, and resigned in consequence on the 29th of September in the same year.
+In the frontier service that followed, he led an important expedition against the Rogue River Indians, was severely wounded in action, 24 August 1853, at the Battle of Evans Creek, and resigned in consequence on the 29th of September in the same year.
 He never fully recovered from his wound, and was unable to serve in the American Civil War.
 He was a man of fine literary taste and culture, and passed several years of his civil life in Europe.

 Bradford Ripley Alden died on 10 September 1870 in Newport, Rhode Island.